BasicallyBubba/SlimyCake/README.md

 ```
 In SK-BMI MOD, the default IMU on BMI MOD is BMI270, but you can change it to BMI160/BMI323 or other IMUs at PCBA page.
 ```
-It can be solodered on 「Choco」SpecialRemake directly or connect to the AUX port through ``JST 1.25mm 5pin`` like pic below:
+It can be soldered on 「Choco」SpecialRemake directly or connect to the AUX port through ``JST 1.25mm 5pin`` like pic below:
 Note: the two connectors are MIRROR
 <img decoding="async" src="https://github.com/Sorakage033/SlimeVR-CheeseCake/blob/main/999-PictureFiles/Intro_CONN_sample.png?raw=true" width="100%">
 - **Notice:If you want to use it both solder it on Choco-SpecialRemake and use as AUX, I recommend order JST connector separately and soldering them on by yourself.**